DeepCoT: Deep Continual Transformers for Real-Time Inference on Data Streams: Experiments

-We developed the implementation of DeepCoT expanding the existing \textit{continual-inference} library \cite{Hedegaard22continual_inference}.
-We adapted the code from the Continual Nyströmformers \cite{Carreto24cont_nyst} for the experiments over audio and video data.
+We base our DeepCoT implementation on the \textit{continual-inference} library \cite{Hedegaard22continual_inference}.
+We adapt the code from the Continual Nyströmformers \cite{Carreto24cont_nyst} for the experiments over audio classification and video data, and the code for MAT-SED \cite{Cai24MAT_SED} for the SED experiments.
 For the text data and runtime experiments with long sequences, we used Huggingface \cite{Wolf20hf} packages to set up the experimental protocol.
 All training and evaluations were conducted on a NVIDIA RTX 2080 Ti GPU, unless otherwise specified.